 HDSB Administrative Policies and Procedures

 School Council Funds

 Refers to funds raised by members of the School Council to benefit students in the school.
 Revenue and expenses are from many different sources including fundraising and donations.
 Responsibility for administration of these funds rests with the Principal.
-Signing authority is one of the Principal or Vice Principal along with one of the Chair, Co-Chair or Treasurer of the School Council.
-Unused funds roll forward from one year to the next.
-These funds are governed by the Education Act, Board Policies and Procedures, and donor requests.
+Signing authority is the Principal, Vice Principal or the Senior Secretary (elementary) or Supervisor – School Business (secondary).
+The Chair, Co-Chair or Treasurer of the School Council signs the Request for Funds Form (RFF) to provide authorization of the expense.
+These funds are governed by the Education Act and Board Policies and Procedures..
 A monthly activity report and bank reconciliation must be submitted to the Principal for review.
 An annual report and bank reconciliation must be submitted to Business Services for the year ending July 31.
 Periodically these reports are reviewed by Business Services or internal audit and annually by the Board’s external auditors.
 These funds are consolidated with the Board’s audited financial statements.

 Home and School Funds